 Although it can still be cold at night, spring makes itself felt with blooming flowers in gardens and a good chance of sunshine.

-You can also take a wine tour, or Take an early morning walk and just soak in the beauty of this extraordinary place.
+You can also take a wine tour, or take an early morning walk and just soak in the beauty of this extraordinary place.

 Costa Brava – With Husband in Tow

 The Costa Brava includes the stretch of coastline that runs along the Mediterranean, from just north of Barcelona, all the way to the Catalan Pyrenees.
 You can easily take a guided tour to explore the region from Barcelona.
 Click here for more information.

 It is anchored by the city of Girona, but along with the series of coastal towns and villages, is one of the top gastronomy corners of Europe.

 Crystal clear blue skies, warm sun in the afternoons, and temperamental spring winds from the north show off the rugged nature of the Costa Brava.

 As the region warms in spring, the flowers bloom, including the red poppies and yellow wildflowers that grace roadsides around the region.

 There are a series of gastronomy campaigns and festivals in April.
 These include Sopars Maridats, where top restaurants and DO Emporda wineries offer pairing dinners.

 The DO Emporda wineries start to bottle their latest vintage, and tours to the vineyards show the first signs of grapes blooming on the vine.

 Nusa Penida – Cycloscope